mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 ## First, some bragging

 **This will likely draw a completely new Pareto frontier** on public eval of ARC-AGI-1.
 The cost is so low, its literally off the chart.
 No other model comes close in terms of training cost or speed.
 It is also unmatched in performance per training parameters at 28% accuracy in 28M.
-(Yes this also beats TRM/HRM in perf/params, in fact by more than 10x! - check notes)
+(Yes this also beats TRM/HRM in perf/params, in fact by more than 10x!)

-**Beats every single non-thinking LLM in existence** (clarification: I meant the ones on the leaderboard released by frontier labs, eg: ppl have finetuned openweights LLMs on ARC and this improves performance)
+**Beats every single non-thinking LLM in existence**.
 Beats them in both performance AND cost.
-In fact, the combined costs of my training and inference are less than the inference costs of most LLM based methods.
+In fact, the combined costs of my training and inference are less than the inference costs of most LLM based methods. (edit: I mean the frontier LLMs released by labs, not finetunes on ARC)

 **333x cheaper** to train than TRM/HRM/other models The recent models on ARC-AGI require multiple H100s for multiple days.
 You can train my model from scratch in 2 hours on a single A100.
 It will work on smaller GPUs too.